Overview of Board Certification

 Part II: The oral examination.

 Once admitted to take the oral examination, a candidate must submit a list of all surgical cases performed during a defined 6 month period.
 The cases are submitted electronically, through a program called "Scribe".
 The case lists must be verified by medical records technicians at each facility in which the candidate operates.
 Those case lists are reviewed by volunteer certified orthopaedic surgeons, and 10 cases are selected.
 The examination is administered at the Palmer House hotel in Chicago in July of each year.
-There are three 35 minute examination sessions conducted by 2 examiners each.
+The examination consists of 2 1 hour and 55 minutes of examination time, divided into four 25 minute periods with two examiners in each period.
 The examiners independently grade each case presentation on 6 skills: data gathering and interpretation, diagnosis, treatment plan, technical skill, outcomes and applied knowledge.
 In addition, the case list is evaluated on surgical indications, handling of complications and ethics and professionalism.
 The Oral Board examiners are all volunteer orthopaedic surgeons who are re-certified.
 The panels are organized into subspecialty groups for general orthopaedics, trauma, spine, pediatrics, foot and ankle, sports, adult reconstruction, oncology, hand, shoulder and elbows.
 More information about the oral exam is available here.

 Candidates who pass the examination are notified in the fall.
 After passing Part II, a surgeon receives a certificate and becomes a "diplomate" of the ABOS for 10 years.